Why this recipe works

 So what do I use?
 Butter..that’s it, and I couldn’t be happier with the results!

-For a dairy-free buttermilk sub, simply take almond milk and add 1 Tbsp. of apple cider vinegar.
+For a dairy-free buttermilk sub, simply take almond milk (or cashew milk) and add 1 Tbsp. of apple cider vinegar.
 Stir and let it bubble or curdle for a few minutes.
-You can also sub dairy-free yogurt with regular yogurt too!

-- Or you can use some cute biscuit cutters to do the job.
+- I use some cute biscuit cutters to do the job.

 - Pastry cutters make cutting butter into biscuit or pie dough mess-free or use can use a fork too!

 These are affiliate links ↑.

 Oh, just look at those tender biscuits!
-That peach jam was just the perfect sweet topping to counterbalance the earthy aroma and flavor.
+That fig jam was just the perfect sweet topping to counterbalance the earthy aroma and flavor.